AdobeDocs/commerce-merchant-services.en/help/payment-services/transactions.md

 The _Response Code_ column shows a specific error or success code related to the transaction.
 Some common error codes you might see displayed include:

-* `RESPONSE_DENIED`---Transaction was denied by PayPal because it was suspected to be fraud.
+* `RESPONSE_DENIED`---Transaction was declined by PayPal because it was suspected to be fraud.
-* `INTERNAL_SERVER_ERROR`---Transaction was declined by PayPal because of a service error.
+* `INTERNAL_SERVER_ERROR`---Transaction was declined by PayPal because of a server error.
 The transaction can be retried.
 * `INSTRUMENT_DECLINED`---Customer was declined by PayPal per selected payment method.
 Transaction can be retried with a different payment method.
 * `9500`---Transaction was declined by the associated bank because it was suspected to be fraud.
 * `5120`---Transaction was declined by the associated bank because the customer had insufficient funds for the payment.